Inushin/dockerSymfonySSL/Readme.md

 2. Make it executable from anywhere: `chmod +x /usr/local/bin/docker-compose`

-3. Makes it executable out of local `ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose`
+3. Makes an direct access for docker-compose: `ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose`

 4. Check the version and the installation: `docker-compose --version`